 .
 Let’s make PortExamples

-a port module by modifying the first line in PortExamples.elm
+a port module by adding that keyword to the module definition in PortExamples.elm

 Run the following command one more time from the beginning-elm